varejad/behavioral_flow/README.md

 When instantiating an Aprendente, you must pass a required dictionary containing the basic actions of this Aprendente.

-The keys of this dictionary must be tuples (preferably with only one item of type String) that will be the 'names' of the actions.
+The keys of this dictionary must be type String (that will be the 'names' of the actions).

 The values must be lists of two items of type int >= 0.
 The first is the cost of that action (something like the difficulty an organism has in performing an action, or energy spent to perform it; the higher this cost, the lower the chance of this action being performed).
 The second int will be a 'probability factor'; the higher this number in relation to the factors of other actions, the higher the chances of this action occurring.
 If all actions have the same factor and cost, they will have the same probability of occurring.